Stochasticity helps to navigate rough landscapes: comparing gradient-descent-based algorithms in the phase retrieval problem: Results for the dynamics

-Since the literature often compares the SGD noise to the Langevin noise \cite{li2017stochastic,jastrzkebski2017three,hu2017diffusion,cheng2020stochastic} we compare here to the performance achieved by the Langevin algorithm at fixed temperature.
+\paragraph{The role of the noise ---} Fig.~\ref{tau_vs_temperature} illustrates the effect of different sources of stochasticity on the generalization performance.
+In particular, we compare the role played by the white noise at temperature $T$ in the Langevin algorithm to the double source of noise in the SGD algorithm: the finite batch size $\b$ and the persistence time $\tau$.
+In the left panel, we depict the dependence of the SGD algorithm on the batch size, at fixed persistence time.
+We find that the generalization performance is non-monotonic in the batch size and the optimal value is attained at intermediate $\b$.
+Therefore, at variance with what observed in deep neural networks trained on real datasets \cite{jastrzkebski2017three,keskar2017largebatch}, in our case we obtain that the optimal batch size is an extensive fraction of the total number of samples.
+The central panel displays the (median) performance of SGD for different values of the persistence time $\tau$, at fixed batch size.
+For times $t\leq \tau$, the samples used to compute the gradient (on average) do not change, and thus the dynamics presents plateaus.
+However, as soon as $t>\tau$, the mini-batch is refreshed.
+This results in a sudden increase in performance at times $t\sim\tau$, that becomes more visible the larger $\tau$.
+Moreover, we observe a non-monotonic behavior of the performance as a function of $\tau$.
+On the one hand, increasing $\tau$ shifts the final plateau at larger times, delaying the recovery of the signal.
+On the other hand, if the persistence time is too small, the dynamics gets trapped close to the signal, displaying plateaus followed by sudden jumps similarly as for GD (see Fig. \ref{SGDvsGD}).
+There is therefore an intermediate range of persistence times $\tau$ for which the performance is the best (better than vanilla SGD).
+Since the literature often compares the SGD noise to the Langevin noise \cite{cheng2020stochastic,li2017stochastic,jastrzkebski2017three,hu2017diffusion,anisotropic_noise} we compare here to the performance achieved by the Langevin algorithm at fixed temperature.
 The right panel of Fig.~\ref{tau_vs_temperature} depicts the performance of the Langevin algorithm for different values of temperature $T$.
 At large times ($t=700$ in the figure) the temperature is switched to zero.
 We find that the best performance is again reached for intermediate values of the temperature $T$.
 We underline the qualitative difference between the effective noise introduced by multi-pass SGD and the white noise of Langevin algorithm.
 The variance of the noise in Langevin is fixed by the temperature, therefore -- in order to reach a minimum -- an annealing protocol must be implemented and optimized.
 In contrast, the noise introduced by SGD is automatically reduced during training and it's zero at the global minimum.
-Therefore, multi-pass SGD has a built-in self annealing protocol, that can be optimized by tuning only two parameters ($b$ and $\tau$) instead of the whole trajectory of the temperature over time.
+Therefore, multi-pass SGD has a built-in self annealing protocol, that can be optimized by tuning only two parameters ($\b$ and $\tau$) instead of the whole trajectory of the temperature over time.